 The City’s Compost Program is offered the majority of the year (except for a short wintertime suspension) to divert compostable yard and vegetative (fruit and vegetable) waste from the city’s landfill.
-Material is delivered to the city landfill compost operation where it is composted.
+The material is delivered to the city landfill compost operation where it is composted.

 Eligible material for the brown yard waste bin includes weeds, lawn clippings, leaves, tree branches, tea bags, coffee grounds, fruit & vegetables, and eggshells.
 The waste is processed at Salt Lake City’s compost facility and turned into wood chips, mulch, and compost, which is then available for purchase at the Salt Lake Valley Landfill, 6030 W. California Ave.
 (1300 South).